paramecio/pastafaridocs/docs/install.md

 In Debian and Ubuntu you can install MariaDB using the next command: `apt-get install mariadb-server`.

-In Fedora and other Red Hat derived distros you can use `yum install mariadb-server`.
+In Fedora and other Red Hat derived distros you can use `yum install mariadb-server` or `dnf install mariadb-server` if use the last fedora version.
 In RedHat/Centos 6 probably you need install adittional repositories for get latest versions of mariadb, but with MySQL 5.5, Pastafari should work fine.

-When you will install the mysql server, you should create a new user amd database for pastafari.
+When you will install the mysql server, you should create a new user database for pastafari.

 ### Pip